Village of Hope #2

 “And what would that be?”
 Kirsten gave him a defiant look.

 She wasn’t backing down, and he liked that.
-But he wasn’t going to back down, either.
+But he wouldn’t back down, either.
 “You need to work on your bedside manner, Kirsten.
 Is it okay if I call you Kirsten?”

 Blinking, she opened her mouth as if she was going to say something, then closed it without uttering a word.
 She stared at him as if she couldn’t believe what he’d said.
 Okay, then.
 She obviously didn’t have a sense of humor, either.
 Now what?